 Don’t Fly These Days

-Something else to keep in mind every time you shop for airfare.
+Something else to keep in mind whenever you shop for airfare.

-- The most expensive days to fly are the most popular days to fly: Fridays and Sundays
+- Most expensive days to fly, U.S. domestic: Fridays and Sundays

 When You Can’t Fly the Cheapest Days